 Winter brings short days, long nights and cold weather.
 If your routine means you only see your horse unrugged in daylight at the weekend, you may then notice a degree of weight loss.

-Horses that live out where shelter is poor can require a third more energy than those stabled.
 Naturally poor doers need to have their weight managed constantly to avoid weight loss.
 However, for good doers winter is the natural time for them to lose weight, so if your horse struggles with obesity in the summer, use the winter months to slim him down to make the spring and summer months easier.
+Using lighter-weight rugs can help to encourage increased energy expenditure on keeping warm rather than being stored resulting in weight gain.

 Sudden weight loss is more serious and may be a sign of disease, although trauma can also cause a horse to lose weight quickly.
 Before looking at your horse’s feeding, check the following non-nutritional causes of weight loss:

-- Pain: horses in pain, especially with chronic back or muscle problems, do not thrive
+- Pain: horses in pain, especially with chronic back or muscle problems, do not thrive, and a vet should be consulted.

 Calories can be fed in the form of fibre, oil and starch.
 Fibre should come from quality fibre sources such as hay, haylage and short-chop forages.
 Oil can be used to top up calories, particularly in competition horses and those that are hunting frequently.
-Starch from cereals can have a significant role to play, typically in the form of a balanced conditioning feed.
+Starch from cereals can have a significant role to play, and these are available in the form of a balanced, high cereal conditioning mix or cube, as well as straights such as oats or barley.
 If your horse has a tendency to be buzzy, a cube would be a better choice than a mix.

 Any changes to feed should be introduced gradually over a period of a couple of weeks to give the horse’s gut flora a chance to adapt.
 This will also lessen the likelihood of an avoidable colic episode.